When Is the Best Time

 - Ray Downs, an excellent photographer from Texas, recommends a wide-angle lens, a tripod, and trying HDR for shots like those added here.

-Nearby are other fascinating rock formations also loolookke mushrooms; Stud Horse Point.
+Nearby are other fascinating rock formations also, hoodoos at Stud Horse Point.
 Or how about giant hoodoos off the beaten path?
 I highly recommend the hike to the Wahweap Hoodoos if you are looking for the most stunning hoodoos without a soul in sight.

 Do you wish to know more about the Grand Staircase Escalante National Monument?
-Check out my new guide and the 17 Must-Visit Places and where they are located.
-Not all are difficult to get to, some are even family and dog friendly.
+Check out my new guide and the 18 Must-Visit Places and where they are located.
+Not all are difficult to get to; some are family- and dog-friendly.

-Some of these pictures are provided by the professional photographer Ray Downs and the others are from our visit in late June 2022.
+The professional photographer Ray Downs provides some of these pictures, and the others are from our visit in late June 2022.